playwright-community/playwright-go/README.md

 ## Is Playwright for Go ready?

-We are ready for your feedback, but we are still covering Playwright Go with the tests.
+We are ready for your feedback, but we are still covering Playwright Go with tests.

 ## Resources